 \section{Study Setup}

-We designed and pre-registered\footnote{Pre-registration available at \url{https://osf.io/c7pum}}\footnote{Code available at \url{https://github.com/zrobertson466920/llm-peer-prediction/tree/main}} an evaluation study to test whether information-theoretic mechanisms can reliably detect strategic manipulation in AI-generated content.
-Our study addresses three primary research questions, mapped to our pre-registered hypotheses:
+We designed and pre-registered\footnote{Pre-registration: \url{https://osf.io/c7pum}.} \footnote{Code: \url{https://github.com/zrobertson466920/llm-peer-prediction/tree/main}.} an evaluation study to test whether information-theoretic mechanisms can reliably detect strategic manipulation in AI-generated content.
+We address three primary research questions, mapped to our pre-registered hypotheses: